 Fans excited to celebrate game day in Tiger Stadium without COVID-19 protocols

-BATON ROUGE - Gameday in Death Valley is back in full force, and fans are excited to be back in Tiger Stadium without the strict safety measures for COVID-19.
+BATON ROUGE - Game day in Death Valley is back in full force, and fans are excited to be back in Tiger Stadium without the strict safety measures for COVID-19.

 "It feels like before COVID ever was a thing," Tiger fan Jared Lafleur said.